geshan/geshan.github.com/posts/2022-08-30-what-do-tech-recruiters-look-for-part-03.md

 ## The Answers

-This time the three tech recruiters are from Atlassian, Harrison.ai, and Squiz.
-Surely some of the known brands in the Aussie tech landscape.
+This time the three tech recruiters are from Atlassian, Harrison, and Squiz.
+Surely some of the well known brands in the Aussie tech landscape.

 ### Eli (Atlassian) looks for projects led and delivered